 You'll notice in the example that the "S" and the "A" have so much more room to breathe than the last three letters, "PLE".
-Even if you manage to get your letters consistent in width and overcome Mistake 2, if you've got inconsistent spaces between letters, your design will look off.
+Even if you manage to get your letters consistent in width as suggested by Change #2, if you've got inconsistent spaces between letters, your design will look off.
 In typography, the space between letters is called "kerning," and this can be a tricky skill to learn, because letters fit together differently depending on their combination.
 For instance, because the right side of a lower-case "S" ends up intruding more into "A's" space, so those two letters actually will need more space between them than between other letters.
-The more you practice, though, the better you'll be able to get a feel for this art.⠀
+The more you practice, though, the better you'll be able to get a feel for this art.

 There is also a fun, game-ified way to learn how to space letters, called Kern Type.
 It may be a little dorky, but there's no more fun way to learn this skill!

 Are you noticing a pattern here?
-I always warn my workshop attendees that they are going to get sick of hearing the word "inconsistent!"
+I always warn my workshop attendees that they are going to get sick of hearing the word "consistent!"

 When part of a letter ascends above the general height of the rest of the letters, that is called an ascender; the "L" in “sample” has an ascender.
 When part of a letter descends below the general height of the rest of the letters, that is called a descender; the letter "P" in “sample” has a descender.
 I should mention that, in typography, it's slightly more complicated than this, but for our purposes the shorter explanation works.

 Make sure you don’t have an ascender or descender that goes way higher or lower the rest of the letters.
 Note that "P" only goes one square below the rest of the letters.
 “L,” on the other hand, extends two whole squares above the rest of the letters.
 Keep them proportional—at least while you are beginning.
 More advanced hand-letterers and calligraphers break this rule a lot, but the difference is, they do it on purpose!
-And they're breaking the rule intentionally and—you can probably guess it—they're also breaking the rule consistently.
+They break the rule intentionally and—you can probably guess it—they also break the rule consistently.
 You'll notice in professional pieces that if one ascender is massive, there's probably other ascenders or descenders nearby that are also really big, which helps create balance.

 If you don’t create a little extra room on letters that have loops—like “H” and “E”—their features will disappear when you add in depth later, as demonstrated by the second word in the picture.
 If you create your "E's" with just a plain old cursive loop, you may not be able to read it later on.
 To make yours more defined, stop and transition into a regular non-cursive “e"—just like you would if you were printing rather than writing in cursive.